The Insect Repellent DEET

 The following additional statements will appear on the labels of all aerosol and pump spray formulation labels:

 - Do not spray in enclosed areas.

 - To apply to face, spray on hands first and then rub on face.
 Do not spray directly onto face.

-If you suspect that you or your child is having an adverse reaction to this product, discontinue use of the product, wash treated skin, and call your local poison control center or physician for help.
+If you suspect that you or your child is having an adverse reaction to a DEET product, discontinue use of the product, wash treated skin, and call your local poison control center or physician for help.
 If you go to a doctor, take the repellent container with you.